RALACs: Action Recognition in Autonomous Vehicles using Interaction Encoding and Optical Flow: Methodology

 Once all $\{F'_i\}^N_{i=1}$ are obtained, each agent-context-agent feature map is passed into a fully-connected layer with a non-linearity function to produce the final action confidence scores of each agent.

 In ACAR-Net, all feature maps entering their interaction encoding, HR$^2$O, are constrained to human agents only.
-For RALACs, our Interaction Encoding algorithm instead populates $\{F_i\}^N_{i=1}$ with the feature maps of multiple different agent classes.
-The hope is for the network to implicitly learn the possible interactions between all road-relevant classes, not just between humans and their environment.
+In RALACs, we extend its functionality in our Interaction Encoding algorithm to instead populate $\{F_i\}^N_{i=1}$ with the feature maps of multiple different agent classes.
+Since the feature maps of all agent classes have the same dimension, the HR$^2$O interaction can be used to motivate the model to implicitly learn interactions between all road-relevant classes.
+During back propagation, the gradient for a specific agent's feature map will be derived from all other DROI-aligned agent feature maps, along with the environment feature map.
+This enables robust action classification of multi-class agents in complex scenes.